newaetech/chipwhisperer-tutorials/Fault_3-Glitch_Buffer_Attacks-OPENADC-CWLITEXMEGA.rst

     target.write("p516261276720736265747267206762206f686c207a76797821\n")

-Next, let’s send the command to the bootloader, observe the response, and measure how long it took.
-Unfortunately, the CWNANO board doesn’t include this functionality.
+Next, let's send the command to the bootloader, observe the response, and measure how long it took.
+Unfortunately, the CWNANO board doesn't include this functionality.
 Instead, if you have an oscilloscope or logic analyzer on hand, you can use one of these instead to measure how long the trigger was high for.